latolukasz/beeorm-doc/docs/guide/redis_search.md

 We strongly recommend using one redis pool for cache data (without [Redis search](https://oss.redislabs.com/redisearch/) module) and another one for redis search indices.
-Reasons are two:
+There are two reasons:
-* Redis search module slow down redis queries a bit
+* Redis search module slows down redis queries a bit
 * In real life you may want to clear Entity cache data and keep redis search index untouched

 Simply use `orm:"redisCache=first_pool;redisSearch=another_pool"` tag.